Extending modularity by capturing the similarity attraction feature in the null model: Dist-Modularity

-Eq.\eqref{eq4} can be interpreted by the data field idea proposed by Li \cite{LiAIUncertainty}, which introduces the field theories in Physics for describing interactions between particles into the data space.
-Now suppose each node exert forces on others by generating a field.
-The field theories (including the gravitational field, the electrostatic field, the magnetostatic field, and etc.) say that the potential at a point in space is directly proportional to the power of the field source (such as the mass or charge), and decreases as the distance to the source increases.
+Eq.\,\eqref{eq12} can be interpreted by the data field idea proposed by Li \cite{LiAIUncertainty}, which introduces the field theory in Physics for describing interactions between particles \footnote{From the classic concept of field introduced by M. Faraday in 1837, the field as an interpretation of non-contact interaction between particles at different granularity levels, from atom to universe, has achieved great success.} into the data space.
+Let us suppose each node exert forces on others by generating a field.
+The conservative field theory says that the potential at a point in space is directly proportional to the ``power'' of the field source \footnote{We use the term ``power'' to unify a concept that has different meanings in different fields.
+For instance, in the gravitational field it means the mass of a particle; in the electrostatic field it means the charge of a particle.}, and decreases as the distance to the source increases.
 Based on this, we can calculate the potential at $v_j$ of the field driven by $v_i$ as

-where $k_i$ is supposed to be the power of $v_i$, and the distance function $f(d)=e^{-(d/\sigma)^2}$, falling in $(0,1]$, monotonically decreases with $d$.
-The parameter $\sigma$ reflects the interaction range of the field --- If $\sigma$ is small, $f(d)$ decreases sharply, indicating a short-range field; If $\sigma$ is large, $f(d)$ decreases slowly, indicating a long-range field.
+where the power of $v_i$, denoted by $N_i$, is supposed to be the node degree $k_i$, and the deterrence function $f(d)=e^{-(d/\sigma)^2}$, falling in $(0,1]$, monotonically decreases with $d$.
+The parameter $\sigma \in (0,+\infty)$ reflects the interaction range of the field --- If $\sigma$ is small, $f(d)$ decreases sharply, indicating a short-range field; If $\sigma$ is large, $f(d)$ decreases slowly, indicating a long-range field (see Fig.~\ref{fig1}).
 Note that the fields driven by different nodes can be superposed.
-Suppose the potential is a scalar quantity without direction.
-The superposed potential at $v_j$ is
+Suppose these fields are scalar fields, then the superposed potential at $v_j$ is

-Then Eq.\eqref{eq4} can be rewritten as
+Then Eq.\,\eqref{eq12} can be rewritten as